CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab8/README.md

 ## Discussion

-The results of the HFSS model is shown in the next figure.
 Results are close to the simulation as expected.
+This process required optimizing the dimensions.

 ## Conclusion